bastings/bastings.github.io/index.md

 # Hello!

 Hi, welcome to my website!

-I'm a research engineer at Google working on interpretability and Machine Learning for NLP.
+I'm a research engineer at Google.
+I'm currentlty interested in the following topics:

+- Interpretability
+  - Feature attribution methods
+  - (Latent) Rationales
+  - Using inherently interpretable models for NLP
+  - Evaluating explanations (e.g., are they faithful? are they plausible? are they useful?)
+- Machine Learning for NLP (e.g., deep latent variable models)
+- Neural Machine Translation (e.g., with linguistic priors)

 Previously I was a PhD student at [ILLC](https://www.illc.uva.nl/), [University of Amsterdam](https://www.uva.nl/), where I was advised by [Wilker Aziz](https://wilkeraziz.github.io/), [Ivan Titov](http://ivan-titov.org/) and [Khalil Sima'an](https://staff.fnwi.uva.nl/k.simaan/index.html).